Events, Activities & Announcements

 Pre-K – Elementary School: “Children’s Church” during the morning service (@ 9:45 – 10:15 AM).

-How does this work?
-After gathering as a whole community in the sanctuary for the opening hymns and prayers (and an occasional children’s message with Pastor Kari Jo), children from pre-K – 5th grade will be invited to continue their worship with a teacher and helper in the fellowship hall, where they will explore the week’s Bible story through story-telling, song, and activities.
-The “children’s church” community will return to the sanctuary for the distribution of communion and closing song and blessing.
+After gathering as a whole community in the sanctuary for the opening hymns and prayers (and a children’s message with the Pastor), children from pre-K – 5th grade will be invited to continue their worship with a teacher and helper in the fellowship hall, where they will explore the week’s Bible story through story-telling, song, and activities.
+The “children’s church” community will return to the sanctuary for the distribution of communion and closing hymn and blessing.
+Children who wish to remain in the sanctuary are welcome to use the materials, books, and puzzles in the Children’s Corner.

 Adult Faith Formation: Morning Forums (Occasional Sundays at 11 AM).

 From time-to-time on Sunday mornings, community members will present or lead discussion around a field of their interest or expertise, or a common concern or delight.
-If you are interested in leading a session some time, please be in touch with Pastor Kari Jo.
+If you are interested in leading a session or have a suggestion for a topic, please be in touch with Paul Eldrenkamp or Susan Batutis.

 "...and what does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God?"